So you want to work in the UK, but you have no idea where to start…

 This will depend on the individual employer, the type of role, and your relevant skills and experience.

-To find out whether the job is suitable for EU, EEA and Commonwealth citizens, or for applicants outside of these areas, check the job description – or get in touch with the employer directly.
+To find out whether the job is something you’d be eligible for, check the job description – or get in touch with the employer directly.

-*Please note, the information outlined above is intended for general guidance purposes only, and is subject to change.
+*Please note, the information outlined above is correct as of February 2021, but is subject to change.
+It is intended for general guidance purposes only.

 For more detailed information about your rights to working in the UK, please visit: https://www.gov.uk/government/organisations/uk-visas-and-immigration.